-When Lee visited Longstreet to find out what he had not initiated his own attack, he found that Longstreet was maneuvering to conduct the right-flanking maneuver which he had been advocating for the previous day.
-Over night, Longstreet had reconnoitered the Union position around Big Round Top, and found it to be open and vulnerable.
+When Lee visited Longstreet to find out why he had not initiated his own attack, he found that Longstreet was maneuvering to conduct the right-flanking maneuver for which he had been advocating the previous day.
+Overnight, Longstreet had reconnoitered the Union position around Big Round Top and found it to be open and vulnerable.
 Incorrectly, it should be added.
-His opposition was also very concerned about the possibility of a pre-dawn flanking maneuver, and had worked through the night to defend against it.
+In truth, his opposition was also very concerned about the possibility of a pre-dawn flanking maneuver, and had worked through the night to defend against it.
 Given the spectacular failure of Picket’s Charge, one is tempted to blame Lee for disrupting Longstreet’s planned attack, but it is by no means certain it would have fared any better.

 Lee’s plan hinged on the simultaneous assault on both flanks of the Union line.
 Longstreet earns further criticism for not being prepared at first light, when better management of his (and particularly Pickett’s) Division could have has his Corps in place for a dawn assault.
 However, Coddington also wonders why Lee didn’t make his orders more clear, particularly given the miscommunications of the previous day.
 A departure from Lee’s usual management practice; he and Longstreet failed to meet between late morning on the 2nd and morning on the 3rd (when the attack from the right failed to materialize).
 Longstreet, after the fighting on the 2nd, did not feel up to a riding to a meeting with Lee.
 It is not clear if the written orders conveyed Lee’s desire for an attack at first light for the purpose of coordinating with the left.